ComposerShield/qiti/README.md

 - **Linker flags** (via `INTERFACE`):
   - `-rdynamic`

+## Deployment Target (macOS)

+- When compiling on macOS, the deployment target must be 10.15 (Catalina) or later.

 ## Documentation

 Qiti uses Doxygen (via a custom CMake `doxygen` target) to generate HTML API documentation.
 To build the docs, ensure Doxygen is installed on your system and then run the following from your project root: